Inter CDF SE: Siketek pálya

-Bp 1097, Könyves Kálmán kőrút 28, is the current home of Inter CDF SE since 2012 season.
+Bp 1097, Könyves Kálmán kőrút 28, is the current home of Inter CDF SE since the 2012 season.
 It is a small stadium with a sitting capacity of 168 and standing about 500.

 League history

 Club colours

-White, Blue and sky-blue are the club new colours since 2012, it replaces the former red and blue colours as reflected in the new logo which as well replaced the previous one.
+White, blue and sky-blue are the club's new colours since 2012, it replaces the former red and blue colours as reflected in the new logo which as well replaced the previous one.